Invoca/developer-docs/source/api_documentation/network_integration/advertisers/index.rst

     - Type
     - Value

+  * - id
+    - integer (read-only)
+    - The internal Invoca id for this Advertiser.

   * - id_from_network
-    - string (Required)
+    - string (required)
     - The network id for this Advertiser.
 Unique within network.
+Not required when auto-generation is enabled at network level.

   * - name
-    - string (Required)
+    - string (required)
     - The name of the Advertiser.
 Unique within network.

   * - oauth_refresh_token